Malaysia

 Malaysia and the Expansion of CLE in Southeast Asia

-1. The First Malaysian CLE Training of Trainers Workshop held at the Universiti Teknologi Mara (UiTM)
+1. The First Malaysian CLE Training of Trainers Workshop held at the University Teknologi Mara (UiTM)

 2. The First Malaysian Bar Council CLE Supervisor Training Workshop